Supported DCV methods for validating the domains on OV/EV TLS/SSL certificate orders

 For the email to DNS TXT contact DCV method, DigiCert sends an authorization email to the email addresses found in the DNS TXT record on the _validation-contactemail

 DigiCert recommends adding a distribution list rather than a personal email address.
-A distribution list allows you to create a "non-expiring" email address that you can add or remove people from when necessary.
+A distribution list allows you to create a "non-expiring" email address to which you can add or remove people when necessary.

 Constructed email